 Now we turn to another issue.
-The concept of boundary as constructed in recent mereotopology sometimes explicitly refers to "medium size" objects.
-This restriction enabled philosophers not to see the complements of objects as objects.
-Put differently: In the eyes of current philosophers, if we take the yellow box described above, its boundary is its external surface.
-If, however, we take the complementary object of that box ("the rest of the world"), that surface is not its boundary, since it is "too big" an object, and it has to be taken as a boundaryless or "open" object, in contrast to the box itself, which is a "closed" object (see Smith, 1996; Smith and Varzi, 1997).
-If not seen as such, it may be regarded as an object that formal ontology doesn't have to take into any account, being outside the "medium size" that this discipline studies.
+The concept of boundary as constructed in recent mereotopology sometimes explicitly refers to ‟medium-sized” objects.
+This restriction has enabled philosophers not to see the complements of objects as objects.
+To put it differently, in the eyes of current philosophers, if we take the yellow box described above, its boundary is its external surface.
+If, however, we take the complementary object of that box (‟the rest of the world”), that surface is not its boundary, since it is ‟too big” an object, and it has to be taken as a boundaryless or ‟open” object, in contrast to the box itself, which is a ‟closed” object (see Smith 1996, Smith and Varzi 1997).
+If not seen as such, it may be regarded as an object that formal ontology doesn’t have to take into account, being outside the ‟medium-sized” scope that this discipline studies.
 From a logical perspective, however, as well as from an ontological one, there is no difference between the object and its complement.
 Hence, the above distinction lacks philosophical justification and ought to be discarded.
-Consequently we also ought to discard the distinction between "open" and "closed" objects in terms of their boundaries.
-All objects are "closed" in the sense of being bounded throughout the entire line by which they are discriminated from their environs.
+Consequently we also ought to discard the distinction between ‟open” and ‟closed” objects in terms of their boundaries.
+All objects are ‟closed” in the sense of being bounded throughout the entire line by which they are discriminated from their environs.

-Even the world, which is the entirety of being (and will be formally defined below), has boundaries, but not in the physical sense, for it does not have surrounding "environs" to be discriminated from, but in the sense that it is discriminated from its objects.
+Even the world, which is the entirety of being (and will be formally defined below), has boundaries, but not in the physical sense, for it does not have surrounding ‟environs” to be discriminated from, but in the sense that it is discriminated from its objects.
 I will clarify what I mean.